+ What if I do not want to track my macros?

 - Use a carb powder pre, intra or post workout.

-+ If I am over on consistently over my fat target what do I do?
++ If I am consistently over my fat target what do I do?

 Fat is one of the easiest macronutrients to overeat.
 Firstly are you tracking your oil intake as this is one of the most common areas missed...